Skip to main content

 repositories {

-// other repo, e.g. google() or mavenCentral()
+// other repositories, e.g., google() or mavenCentral()

 url "https://github.com/VdoCipher/maven-repo/raw/master/repo"